List of Orange County Choppers episodes

 Orange County Choppers is an American reality television series, an American Chopper spin-off, and produced by Pilgrim Studios.
 The program chronicles Paul Teutul Sr. ("Senior") and his Orange County Choppers (OCC) team as they design and fabricate some of the most complicated builds of their careers.
 Evan Favaro is hired as Creative Director and proves his leadership and bike-building skills.

 The one-season, eight-episode Orange County Choppers series originally aired on CMT between August 18, 2013 and January 11, 2014 as the successor to the American Chopper: Senior vs. Junior series (2010-2012).
-On August 18, 2013, a two-hour "special" titled "Orange County Choppers: Sneak Peak" appeared on CMT as an introduction to the series.
+On August 18, 2013, a two-hour "special" titled "Orange County Choppers: Sneak Peek" appeared on CMT as an introduction to the series.
 The first episode, "The Goody's Popcorn Bike", was shown three months later on November 16, 2013.
 The spin-off's one and only season concluded with "Bikes for Everyone" on January 11, 2014.